Experimental Drawing (Sept – Dec)

 Red Room, Phoenix Art Space

-All materials are provided for sessions that take place in the studio.
-Students will need sketchbooks and some portable drawing materials when we go out and draw on location.
+All materials are provided for studio-based sessions.
+Students will need sketchbooks and some portable drawing materials for drawing on location.

 Rachel Cohen studied Art History (BA) at Sussex University and Fine Art (PG Dip) at Brighton.
 She has an MA in museum and gallery education from the Institute of Education, London.
 She learned printmaking at a private college in Treviso, Italy and at Kensington and Chelsea Institute in London.
 Rachel works with wide range of techniques and materials.
 She makes paintings and sculptures, site-specific installations and performances.
 Recent projects include residencies in Ireland, Spain, Brazil, Portugal and Denmark, solo exhibitions at Regency Town House and Newhaven Fort and group shows in Brighton, London and Eastbourne.